EasternPA/mastodon-install/CF-Tunnel.md

 uncomment the last two lines commented out in the `cloudflared` section attaching the container to the network hosting your mastodon website

-delete the duplicate `version` and `services` lines you just copied in
+delete the lines beginning with `version` and `services` immediately below the `cloudflared` section

 leave the `es` section commented out; leave the `tor federation` lines commented out